What do I do if I have a concern or a complaint concerning my child?

 The National Standards require schools to report to parents of students in their first 3 years of schooling on their birthday and then six months later on their achievement in relation to the National Standards.

 We have reviewed our reporting process to meet these requirements.
-Starting this term students who have a birthday or it has been six months since their last birthday will have a report and an interview.
+Students who have a birthday or it has been six months since their last birthday will have a report and an interview.
 For students in the first 3 years of school this means a change from a half year report and end of year report.
 Parents of these children will have an interview at different times to the rest of the school.
 If you have any queries please contact the class teacher.